 I am Kirsty, a Mum to two little girls: Ellie who is 5 and in her first year of school and Trixie who is 3 and at preschool.
 I blog over at Winnettes and can usually be found on Instagram or Pinterest scrolling away.
 I have been searching for that elusive ‘niche’ so many bloggers talk about but mostly I write about what I am enjoying at the time.
 Mostly the subjects are parenting and baking related but we have recently moved house and I have a few interior posts lined up.
 I have also recently started writing about Instagram and Pinterest.
 I get a lot of my traffic from Pinterest so I want to impart what I have learnt.
-As for Instagram I am no expert.
-However I am acutely aware that so many people dislike it these days and find it quite a soul destroying social media platform.
-Well I completely understand why so I have tried to share the tools and methods I use to ensure Instagram is always an enjoyable place for me to be.
+As for Instagram, I am no expert.
+However, I am acutely aware that so many people dislike it these days and find it quite a soul-destroying social media platform.
+Well, I completely understand why so I have tried to share the tools and methods I use to ensure Instagram is always an enjoyable place for me to be.

 What inspired you to start blogging?

-My Husband was the one to suggest I start blogging.
+My husband was the one to suggest I start blogging.
 Trixie was a few months old and I think he could see I was struggling to feel connected to anything and anyone.
 I had gone through a very lonely time after Ellie and he saw this as a way of me getting a lot of my anxieties out on ‘paper’ and also to give me something else to focus on rather than how tired I was.

 What has been your highlight of blogging?

 I think us bloggers are going to start sounding like broken records but for me the highlight has been the friends I have made.
 I have always been so wary of the online world and I am more than aware of the methods of grooming so for me to sit here and write this is unbelievable.
 But… I have people I consider my friends that I haven’t even met.
 These people are there any time of the day and will always put a smile on my face.
 I have met some of them of course.
 I have thrown caution to the wind and gone and met other bloggers face to face that I have spent months talking to online.
-I wish I could meet all of them but many live too far away to make that realistic just now.
+I wish I could meet all of them but many live too far away to make that really just now.

 Is there anything you have learnt about blogging which you wish you knew when you started out?